FlyingFathead/ChatKeke/README.md

 # ChatKeke

+Note: if you're looking for the current, OpenAI API-utilizing web version implementation of ChatKeke, please visit [chatkeke.fi](https://chatkeke.fi) (available inside Finland only)

 ### ChatKeke is a simple web chat interface with a local backend for GPT-2 models running on TensorFlow

 ChatKeke utilizes Python+Flask (+ i.e. `gunicorn` + `nginx` as a deployment option)